GTPB/ELIXIR-Train-the-Trainer-Dev/slides/README.md

 - The font size of the whole slide presentation.
 - The background for the whole slide presentation.
 In this case, it features an address that is recognised by HackMD as a reference to an image, which happens to be a white background with an **Elixir** logo on the bottom left.
 The background is set to cover each slide entorely.

+### Elixir_Background.png

+This is the background for the slides.
+This file is not really used by any script.
+It is simply stored in this folder as a reference.
+Integrating it into the slide presentation entails:

+1. Adding it first as an image file on HackMD.
+2. Copying the address that is generated.
+3. Pasting the address into the slides_header.md file, at the right location (within the url() tag).